How to Find Fishing Spots: Read a Lake Like a Pro | BeAngler

 Before you can understand where to fish on a lake, separate two ideas that beginners constantly confuse.

-The best fish holding structure combines both: a rocky point that drops into deep water, or a weedline that follows a contour break.
-Fish are lazy and efficient.
-They want food, comfortable temperature and oxygen, and an escape route all in one place.
-Find that intersection and you have found a spot.
+The best fish-holding structure combines both: a rocky point that drops into deep water, or a weedline that follows a contour break.
+Fish are lazy and efficient—they want food, temperature, oxygen, and an escape route in one place.
+Find that intersection, and you have found a spot.

 Reading the water: the six features that matter